OGGM/oggm-edu/docs/notebooks_howto.rst

 Introduction to interactive notebooks
 =====================================

+The `OGGM-Edu notebooks <https://oggm.org/oggm-edu-notebooks>`_ offer a programmatic interface to a glacier model (OGGM).
+They are developed for university students with some experience with programming, or who are willing to learn!

+We use them in several classes already, and we hope that you will find them useful too!

-If you plan to use OGGM-Edu's educational notebooks (either on your own or in a class), we strongly recommend to read this short information page.
+If you plan to use OGGM-Edu's educational notebooks (either on your own or in a class), we recommend to read this short information page first.

 Jupyter notebooks
 -----------------